 The practice piano used by the choir is more than 50 years old and requires constant tuning; well used music folders, sheet music and hymnals are always in need of repair as many are rare or out of print; the cassocks and ruffs need replenishing as the number of choristers increases, as does their height!
 If the Choral Foundation can support these day to day requirements then the Chapel Royal can ensure that its funds are spent on producing the programme of music that inspires the congregation and visitors.

 The Board of Trustees of the Choral Foundation is made up of a range of professional people who have some existing or past link to the choir and who care about its future.
-The Patrons of the charity are The Rt Revd & Rt Hon The Lord Chartres GCVO, Dean of HM Chapels Royal; Elizabeth, The Lady Maclean; The Revd Canon Denis Mulliner LVO; Judith Weir CBE, Master of The Queen’s Music; and Harry Christophers CBE.
+The Patrons of the charity are The Rt Revd & Rt Hon The Lord Chartres GCVO, Dean of HM Chapels Royal; Elizabeth, The Lady Maclean; The Revd Canon Denis Mulliner LVO; Judith Weir CBE, Master of The Queen’s Music; Harry Christophers CBE; and Rick Astley

 Registered Charity Number: